Further Reading: Resources on fresh grief

 I originally started writing on Substack in early 2023 as a way to process the grief of losing my daughter in late pregnancy in early 2022.
 Since then, this newsletter has grown to encompass a wide range of topics on motherhood, self-tending, and the intersections in between.
 But the heart of my work has always been about healing grief and burnout, and moving through these tough tending seasons into a space of happiness, health, and liberation.

-If you have recently found yourself in a place of acute grief, I hope this collection of essays and other resources will serve as a trail of bread crumbs for you through this dark forest, and a sense that even if we may not know each other personally, I and many of the other grievers featured in these pages are walking beside you in spirit.
+In the meantime, I have included a collection of resources from the In Tending archives below.
+May they serve as a trail of bread crumbs for you through this dark forest, and offer you the sense that even if we may not know each other personally (yet!), many people in the In Tending community are walking beside you in spirit.

 Essays